BedrockStreaming/GithubTeamReviewer/README.md

 http://gtr-url/index.html#/myTeam
 ```

-The color are linked with the PR status :
+Colors show the PR statuses :
 * *black* when there is no test
 * *yellow* when the tests are running
 * *red* when tests fail